keoy7am/chat_match_telegram_bot/README.md

 - Decoupling data access layer
   - The program is depend on the Redis database for chat pairing data access now.
 If you abstract the data access behavior,
 You can support the use of other databases.
 - Implement something to prevent resource competition
   - When the number of users is large,
 There may be a situation where a queue is matched to different people.
+- Globalization
+  - Match by user's language
+  - Reply based on user's language (Default:English)